TheCharlatan/monero/contrib/gitian/README.md

 Please note that these instructions have been forked from bitcoin's gitian build instructions.
 Please also consult their documentation, when running into problems.
-The signing is left as inherited from bitcoin at the moment, since building currently still fails with libiconv.
+The signing is left as inherited from bitcoin at the moment.

 - [Preparing the Gitian builder host](#preparing-the-gitian-builder-host)
 - [Getting and building the inputs](#getting-and-building-the-inputs)